JHarrison21/comp423-course-notes/docs/tutorials/go-setup.md

 ---
 ### 1. **`Create a New Directory and Initialize a New Git Repository`**
-Run the following in your computer's terminal:
+Go to your computer's terminal and go to one of your preferred directories.
+Run the following:
 ```shell
 mkdir .devcontainer
 cd .devcontainer